 Reading academic material is very different from reading for pleasure.
 With academic acticles, you need to be able to understand the arguments and analyze the text.
 Additionally, you may have to evaluate the arguments as well.

 Expanding your vocabulary is the key to helping you achieve your goals at university and become confident in communicating with others.

-- Refer to the How to Read Critically and Critical Thinking handouts available at the Writing Centre to learn useful strategies.
+- Refer to the How to Read Critically and Critical Thinking handouts available at the Writing Support to learn useful strategies.

 - Do not merely highlight your texts.
 Learn actively by making notes and mind mapping important concepts using key terminology.

 - Learn how to make sense of academic texts that appear complicated.

 - Attend the Writing Support seminar on "Reading Academic Texts."

 - Focus on expanding your vocabulary.
 Click here to read what research shows about the importance of vocabulary expanding.